MarekSzmyt/portfolio/README.md

 women lingerie brand `ecommerce` `fashion`

-> Again, tackling both the website and mobile app is a cool thing.
+> Again, tackling both the website and mobile app is a great thing.
 It really highlights the differences between both of them.
-Especially the website needs to be very flexible when it comes to adapting it to multiple languages, currencies, and possible sub-domains.
+For this project the website needed to be very flexible when it comes to adapting it to multiple languages, currencies, and possible sub-domains.

 ---